networknt/light-doc/content/about/_index.md

 toc: false
 ---

 Light is a fast, lightweight and cloud native microservices platform.
+The main design goal is high throughput, low latency and small memory footprint.